apnadkarni/blt/doc/label.rst

     is drawn.
 The default is "".

   **-font** *fontName*
     Specifies the base font of the label.
 The default is "{Sans Serif} 10".

   **-foreground** *colorName*
     Same as the **-outline** option.

   **-height** *numPixels*
     Specifies the height of the label item.
 If *numPixels* is "0", then the height is determined from font size and text.
 The default is "0".

   **-linewidth** *numPixels*
     Specifies the width of the rectangular outline drawn when the item's state is normal.
-If *numPixels* is 0, no outline is drawn.
-The default is 0.
+If *numPixels* is zero, no outline is drawn.
+The default is "0".

   **-maxfontsize** *numPoints*
-     Not implemented.
+    Specifies the maximum font size to used to display the text.
+If *numPoints* is than zero, it represents the number of points for the font's maximum size.
+If the font is scaled to a size greater than *numPoints*, it will be clamped to *numPoints*.
+The default is "0".

   **-minfontsize** *numPoints*
-     Not implemented.
+    Specifies the minimum size font to used to display the text.
+If *numPoints* is greater than zero, it represents the number of points for the font's minimum size.
+If the font is scaled to a size less than *numPoints*, the text is not displayed.
+The default is "0".

   **-outline** *colorName*
     Specifies the color of the label's rectangular outline and text when